infracost/actions/tools/scanner/README.md

 ## Commands

 - `scanner diff` — Scan base and head branches, compute a cost diff, post a PR comment, and upload results to the Infracost dashboard.
+Powers [`infracost/actions/diff`](../../diff).
+- `scanner scan` — Scan a single directory and upload baseline results to the Infracost dashboard.
+Powers [`infracost/actions/scan`](../../scan).
 - `scanner status` — Update the pull request status in the Infracost dashboard (OPEN, MERGED, CLOSED).

 ## Development